Staying Up Late? Try Some Natural Sleep Aids

 1. The Power Of Melatonin

 Melatonin is a natural hormone produced in your brain and its levels rise when it is your bedtime.
 If you go to sleep later and later, your sleep/wake cycle is now out of whack.
 It’s highly probable that your natural melatonin levels are not as high as they should be to assist you in falling asleep.
 In this case, a natural sleep supplement is a great idea.
 Before you grab the cheapest one off the shelf, do some research so you can figure out which supplement has the best quality ingredients and will help you the most.
-Websites like Research and You offer real-person reviews of different sleep supplements, as well as product comparisons to see which is the most effective.
+Websites like Research and You offer real-person reviews of different sleep supplements and what staying up late could do to your body, as well as product comparisons to see which is the most effective.
 To get better sleep, get asupplement that contains natural ingredients that help you first calm down if you’re still wired from the day.
 Look for ingredients like chamomile and lemon balm, which naturally soothe and relax you.
 You also want a supplement that has the amino acid L-ornithine, which eases you into sleep and helps you reduce your stress levels.

 2. Add Magnesium Into Your Diet